Budapest Ferenc Liszt International Airport: Public to public-private ownership (2000–2012)

-Sky Court, the new expansion project including shops, restaurants and lounges, also connecting Terminals 2A and 2B was opened on 27 March 2011.
-In summer that year, the refurbishing of the old terminal parts in T2 began and was completed in 2012.
+SkyCourt, the new expansion project including shops, restaurants and lounges, also connecting Terminals 2A and 2B was opened on 27 March 2011.
+In summer that year, the refurbishment of the older parts of Terminal 2 began; work was completed in 2012.

 Collapse of Malév, aftermath, and future (2012–present)

 In the wake of the collapse of Malév, Ryanair announced that it would expand its flights to Liszt airport.
 Ryanair began selling the flight tickets to the public, but Budapest airport said that the company had not secured all of the necessary slots (which were later negotiated successfully).
-By 9 February 2012, only six days after the collapse of the Hungarian national carrier, Liszt Ferenc Airport had recovered over 60% of its point to point traffic.
-Airlines that announced that new services would begin included Wizz Air, Aegean Airlines, Air Berlin, Lufthansa, and Ryanair.

 However, the airport had lost Malév's transfer passengers, which, prior to the airline's collapse, had amounted to 1.5 million passengers per year.
-A second effect of the Malév collapse was that the areas used to service the Malév fleet would no longer generate revenue even once point to point traffic had been restored.
-These factors created significant financial shortfalls in the airport's revenues.
+A second effect of the Malév collapse was that the Malév aircraft maintenance facilities would no longer generate revenue even once passenger traffic had been restored.
+These factors created significant financial shortfalls.

-In February 2012, Hainan Airlines announced that they would cease services to Beijing from Budapest.
-Prior to the collapse of Malév, Hainan had a partnership with Malév, which included a codeshare.
+In February 2012, Hainan Airlines ceased services between Beijing and Budapest.
+Prior to the collapse of Malév, Hainan had a codeshare partnership with Malév.

-In May 2013, Hochtief Group announced the sale of its Airports unit HOCHTIEF AirPort which held a stake in the Budapest Airport and other airports to the Canadian Pension fund Public Sector Pension Investment Board (PSP Investments).
-Following the sale HOCHTIEF AirPort was renamed AviAlliance.
+In May 2013, Hochtief Group sold its stake in the Budapest airport to the Canadian Pension fund Public Sector Pension Investment Board (PSP Investments).
+Following the sale the HOCHTIEF AirPort division was renamed AviAlliance.
 In July 2015, the ownership of Budapest Airport was the following: